 How to Measure Your Content Debt Score

 Content debt is a function of three variables: claim count, stale probability, and cost per claim.
-Multiply them and you have a dollar figure most content teams have never calculated.
+Multiply them and you have a dollar figure content teams have never had a way to calculate.

 That gap is real.
 It should be budgeted.